Mental health, financial and personal support

 As a membership body, we have an online Diversity Community connecting members globally with information, resources and events designed to promote diversity within their organisations.

 We believe the profession, and our own organisation, does best when it reflects the society we serve.

 We work in the public interest and promote social mobility in the profession and beyond.

 ICAEW Foundation, our charity, provides financial support in the form of bursaries to students from financially disadvantaged backgrounds to study accountancy and finance at universities across the UK.
-It also provides bursaries to students of new professional accountancy qualifications (PAQ) in growing economies like Malawi, Ghana and Lesotho.
+It also provides bursaries to students of new professional accountancy qualifications (PAQ) in growing economies like Malawi, Ghana, Cambodia and Lesotho.
 Bursary students in the UK can also avail of a bespoke mentoring programme to support their wellbeing during their studies and to assist in their career planning.
 In Malawi, the Foundation has funded a blended assisted learning programme to assist a number of students towards passing their PAQ exams.

 Our partnership with the Community Foundation includes the newly established ICAEW Social Mobility Fund which supports projects to improve social mobility in black communities, providing support and inspiration to those with aspiration and ability but are disadvantaged